All articles

 One breathing rhythm — 5.5 breaths per minute — produces measurable changes in heart rate variability.
 Here's what the research shows and how to use it.

+To understand why one specific rhythm matters so much, start with what HRV actually is.
 Your heart is not supposed to tick like a metronome.
 Even when your resting heart rate says 60 beats per minute, the beats are not landing exactly one second apart.
 One gap might be 920 milliseconds, the next 1040, the next 970.
-That tiny beat-to-beat movement is heart rate variability, or HRV.
-[1]
+That tiny beat-to-beat movement is heart rate variability.

 The easiest way to picture it is as spacing, not speed.
 Low HRV looks like evenly spaced drum hits: beat, beat, beat.
 Higher HRV looks more elastic: the heart speeds up slightly, slows down slightly, then speeds up again as your nervous system responds to breath, pressure, posture, and stress.
 A healthy heart is not rigid.
 It is adjustable.